dojo/docs/dojox/calendar.rst

-change                  The selection has changed                                   item                  Yes rowHeaderClick          (Matrix view) a cell of the row header has been clicked     index, date           Yes expandRendererClick     (Matrix view) a expand renderer has been clicked 	    rowIndex, columnIndex Yes columnHeaderClick       (Matrix view) a cell of the column header has been clicked  index, date           Yes onExpandAnimationEnd    (Matrix view) an expand or collapse row animation has ended null                  Yes onItemEditBegin         The event is entering in editing mode item                  null                  Yes onItemEditBeginGesture  An editing gesture of an event is beginning item            editKind              Yes onItemEditMoveGesture   An event is being moved                                     item                  Yes
+change                  The selection has changed                                   item                  Yes rowHeaderClick          (Matrix view) a cell of the row header has been clicked     index, date           Yes expandRendererClick     (Matrix view) a expand renderer has been clicked 	    rowIndex, columnIndex Yes onExpandAnimationEnd    (Matrix view) an expand or collapse row animation has ended null                  Yes columnHeaderClick       (Column/Month Column views) a cell of the column header has been clicked  index, date           Yes onItemEditBegin         The event is entering in editing mode item                  null                  Yes onItemEditBeginGesture  An editing gesture of an event is beginning item            editKind              Yes onItemEditMoveGesture   An event is being moved                                     item                  Yes